 In contrast to those in the north, very little is known about the health of Inuit in the south.
 It is clear that Inuit in both the north and the south experience significant health disparities when compared to the majority population.
 In southern Quebec, the development of services for health promotion, prevention, and the treatment of illness is limited by a near complete absence of data on the health of the population.

 This project is intended to build a knowledge base on the health and well-being of Inuit in the south through the development and implementation of a population health survey.
 A collaboration between the Southern Quebec Inuit Association and a group of university-based researchers, the team includes researchers, community members, service providers, students, and political and social organizations who are poised to act on the findings of the research.

-Qualitative interviews, ethnographic and participatory visual research techniques will bring context and depth to the understanding of Inuit health and wellbeing.
-The survey tools used in other studies of Inuit health will be adapted and expanded with the results of the qualitative methods in order to reflect the realities of those in the south.
-Additional Scientific outcomes include a better understanding of urban Inuit health and its relationship to northern health issues.
+Qualitative interviews and ethnographic and participatory visual research techniques will bring context and depth to the understanding of Inuit health and well-being.
+Additional scientific outcomes include a better understanding of urban Inuit health and its relationship to northern health issues.
 Our goals are to develop an understanding of community health and well-being that is based in Inuit experience in order to build capacity to address health disparities and community need.

 Food, Environment, Health, and Nutrition of First Nations Children and Youth (FEHNCY)

 FEHNCY is a research study that will look at the nutrition, health, and environment of First Nations children and youth aged 3-19 years across Canada in communities through partnerships and community participation.